-This is now the traditional “starter” before the main course, as the Scottish Open provides a final warm-up for players looking to play well in the upcoming Open Championship.
+The Scottish Open provides a final warm-up for players looking to play well in the upcoming Open Championship.
 Previously the event was held at Loch Lomond (1996-2011) but, whether this is true or not, the tournament is now held on other courses to give the players better practice of links-style golf, as opposed to the more manicured and picturesque course by the shores of the famous loch.
-Either ways it pulls in a quality line-up, more so after Phil Mickelson bucked the trend in 2013 and did the Scottish Open-Open double for the first time in years.
+Either ways it pulls in a quality line-up, more so after Phil Mickelson bucked the trend in 2013 and did the Scottish Open – Open Championship double for the first time in many years.

-This week the players are at a new course for the European Tour, it’s the Renaissance Club in North Berwick – not far from Edinburgh.
+This week the players return to the Renaissance Club in North Berwick – not far from Edinburgh.
+This is the third straight year the course has hosted this tournament.
 The facility, designed by Tom Doak, has only been in existence since 2008 and is located on the banks of the Firth of Forth.
-It’s a 7,136 yard course laid out as a par 71.
+It’s a 7,293 yard course laid out as a par-71.
 Naturally with any links course it draws on the surroundings for its main defence (the weather) but pot bunkers, undulating fairways and tricky greens will test the players to the maximum this week.